Lung Diseases Affecting the Interstitium

 The cause of idiopathic pulmonary fibrosis is not completely understood.
 No one knows what causes idiopathic pulmonary fibrosis or why some people get it.
 “Idiopathic” means of unknown cause.
 Common risk factors for IPF include:

-Genetics (family history): if more than one member of your family has IPF, the disease is called familial pulmonary fibrosis.
+Genetics (family history): if more than one member of your family has IPF, the disease is familial pulmonary fibrosis.

 Cigarette smoking: Approximately 75% of people with IPF are current or previous cigarette smokers.

 Symptoms typically include a gradual onset of shortness of breath and a dry cough.
 Other changes may include feeling tired and nail clubbing.

 There is no known cure for IPF; there is some medication that can slow the growth of the disease.
 The life expectancy is 10 years after being diagnosed, and there is also a lung transplant, but that is major surgery.
 Autoimmune disease